TV Pop Diaries

 Manfred Mann in a ten-minute feature about rhythm and blues.

 Manfred Mann (the band) were London-based, so quite how Hampshire's Southern TV got the scoop of their TV debut is a puzzle.
-However, folkies Robin Hall And Jimmie MacGregor were preparing a new series for Southern, Robin and Jimmie and Rhythm and Blues, which on Sunday 29th December 1963 featured The Manfreds.
+However, folkies Robin Hall And Jimmie MacGregor were preparing a new series for Southern, Robin and Jimmie and Rhythm and Blues, which on Sunday 29th December 1963 featured also The Manfreds.
 In-between these broadcasts they made their RSG debut, probably playing Cock-A-Hoop.

 Dudley Moore